 Read my review of LRTimelapse, the best software to create smooth day-to-night time-lapse videos.

-If you are into time lapse photography there isn’t much to add since you probably are using this software already.
+If you are into time-lapse photography there isn’t much to add since you probably are using this software already.
 However, If you are not familiar with it, or you just started making your first-time lapse videos in this review article you’ll find some useful info.

 What is a time-lapse video?

 Time-lapse photography is a technique where the frequency at which film frames are captured (the frame rate) is much lower than that used to view the sequence.
 When played at normal speed, time appears to be moving faster and thus lapsing.
 For example, an image of a scene may be captured once every second, then played back at 30 frames per second; the result is an apparent 30 times speed increase.